-Moses has barely started his campaign against Pharaoh, when he experiences his first failure.
+Moses had barely started his campaign against Pharaoh, when he experienced his first failure.
 He did not anticipate the brutality of Pharaoh.
-After his initial approach to the Egyptian ruler, Pharaoh, retaliates by making the workload even harder for the Israelite slaves: “I will not give you any straw… but there shall be no decrease whatever in your work.”
+After his initial approach to the Egyptian ruler, Pharaoh retaliates by intensifying the workload for the Israelite slaves: “I will not give you any straw… but there shall be no decrease whatever in your work.”
 This cruel measure is a brilliant tactic as it sows discord between the desperate slaves and their new leader, Moses.

 The suffering and disillusioned Israelites attack Moses:

 “May the Lord … punish you for making us loathsome to Pharaoh …putting a sword in their hands to slay us.”[i]

 Moses is in a difficult place.
 God’s plan has failed, and now his people have lost faith in him and turned against him.
 In failure and desperation, he turns his frustration to God: